semantic-flow/sflo/documentation/concept.mesh.resource.md

 ## Asset Tree Special Case

 [[Asset trees|concept.mesh.resource.element.asset-tree]] represent a special category where:
-- The asset tree itself (with its [[concept.mesh.resource.element.flow.metadata]]) is part of the mesh structure
+- The asset tree itself (with its [[concept.mesh.resource.element.flow.node-metadata]]) is part of the mesh structure
 - The files and folders contained within asset trees are "attached to" but not "contained in" the mesh
 - Asset tree contents are addressable but are not considered semantic flow resources